stacktrack/stacktrack.github.io/README.md

 ```

 ## Content Description
+This repository contains following items:

 + The root folder contains all the files used to render the web interface on stacktrack.github.io

 + The src directory contains the source code used to create the json graphs

 + The database directory contains a dump of the xref database

++ The json directory contains some rendered graphs and traces

 ## Setup